redblade/confservicedss/doc/architecture/Pledger_core_scenarios.md

 #### administrators
 ##### user configuration
-- manage users and roles (API access, Service Provider, Infrastructure Provider)
+- create and manage users and their roles (API access, Service Provider, Infrastructure Provider)

 ##### log management
 - check the system and audit logs